Using STOMP with SockJS

 client.onStompError = function (frame) {

-// Bad login/passcode typically will cause an error
+// Bad login/passcode typically causes an error

 console.log('Broker reported error: ' + frame.headers['message']);